top of page

 Upon its opening, Pauley Pavilion was designed to accommodate various athletic events.
 Before the renovation, the baseline seats behind the 2nd half-visiting team's basket were a great distance from the floor.
 Legend has it that Coach Wooden, the gentleman he is, wanted it that way to prevent his teams from having an “unfair advantage.”

-Though it has been 23 years since their last run to glory, the UCLA Bruins are still college National Champions leaders with 11 banners hanging upon the rafters, 10 of which Coach John Wooden is responsible for.
+Though it has been 29 years since their last run to glory, the UCLA Bruins basketball are still college National Champions leaders with 11 banners hanging upon the rafters, 10 of which Coach John Wooden is responsible for.
+They are members of the Pac-12 Conference.

 Food & Beverage 4

-Within this area, food trucks can occupy the space and provide additional concessions for fans.
-In addition, this area also provides an extended concourse for fans to roam as well as dining tables for those wanting to dine outside, a much-welcomed addition providing fans more room to dine, stretch and roam while providing the opportunity to soak in the outdoor elements.
+Food trucks occupy the space and along the outdoor patio, providing additional concessions for fans.
+In addition, this area also provides an extended concourse for fans to roam as well as dining tables for those wanting to dine outside.
+This is a much-welcomed addition, providing fans more room to dine, stretch and roam while providing the opportunity to soak in the outdoor elements.

-The inner concourse offers your usual arena fare: Bruin Dogs, nachos, peanuts and cracker jacks, an assortment of candies, and Coke products.
+The inner concourse offers your usual arena fare: Bruin Dogs, nachos, peanuts and Cracker Jack, an assortment of candies, and Coke products.
 Other dining options include California Pizza Kitchen and Jersey Mike’s, offering their share of specialty pizza and sandwiches.

 Atmosphere 5